Spiritual Healing: Faith or Fiction?

 Adopting a spiritual mindset like Buddhist-related beliefs have helped people struggling with compulsions, co-occurring disorders and substance abuse in inspiring ways.
 Meditation has been proven to calm symptoms of anxiety, restlessness, insomnia, and depression.
 A study testing the effectiveness of meditation in treating substance abuse disorders revealed positive results in meditation helping lower the risk of depression and anxiety after treatment.

 Surveys express the connection between spiritual healing and substance abuse prevention.
 A Columbia University study noted out of 676 adolescents aged 15 to 19, having a spiritual practice helped them resist temptation to abuse substances–specifically alcohol.
 In conclusion of the study, authors summated, “adolescents at high risk may be protected from substance dependence or abuse if they engage with a Higher Power.”
 They can seek spiritual connection and practice increased faith rather than go to drugs to fill a void.
 Additionally, people wanting to stay sober post-recovery can use spiritual healing and faith to encourage wellness.

 Recovery facilities have recently included Transcendental Meditation as a method of treatment.
 This method teaches the individual detachment as they chant mantas and breathe deeply.
 Other forms of meditation teach people mindfulness, which can encourage peacefulness after detox.
 Patients also have access to holistic-based treatments, like biofeedback and prayer-centered support groups.

 Patients struggling with chemical dependencies have several treatment options in rehab.
-The key is admitting you or a loved one needs help.
-Patients in rehab gain access to medication as well as guided meditation and faith-based treatments.
-If you are looking to overcome an opioid addiction, or any other substance use disorder, the best way to start is by contacting a treatment professional.
+The first key is admitting you or a loved one needs help.
+Patients in rehab can gain access to medication as well as guided meditation and faith-based treatments.
+If you are looking to overcome an opioid addiction, or any other substance use disorder, start by contacting a treatment provider.